vipeller/aio_gp_test/doc/INGEST_ADR_METADATA.md

     ![Creating a Reference](./images/adr_connector_reference_table.png "Creating a Reference")
 2. In the new reference table:
-   a.
-Locate the **AssetTypeRef** column
+   1. Locate the **AssetTypeRef** column
-   b.
-Filter to a single asset type using the dropdown next to the column name.
+   2. Filter to a single asset type using the dropdown next to the column name.

     ![Filtering Reference Table](./images/adr_connector_filtering_reference_table.png "Filtering Reference Table")
 4. (Optional) Rename the table with a friendly name to reflect the asset type